 Think of some groups that you are a part of, perhaps an athletic team, a club you've joined, or even a group of friends.
 How did this group first come together?
-How has the group changed over time?
-How have those changes been beneficial to the group?
+How has the group developed over time?
 What is your role in the group?